maplumi/.github/profile/README.md

   We design solutions that are understandable, maintainable, and practical.

 - **Impact**
-  We focus on technologies that create measurable and meaningful humanitarian outcomes.
+  We focus on technologies that create measurable and meaningful outcomes.

 - **Performance**
   We engineer systems for efficiency, scalability, and real-world deployment.